MUN Chairing Script

 Vote on opening debate passes

-“We would now look favourably on a motion to set the agenda, are there any points or motions on the floor?”
+“We would now look favorably on a motion to set the agenda, are there any points or motions on the floor?”

-- If you ever want to slightly push delegates but not overly, “we would now look favourably” is a tried and tested mechanism, but use it wisely
+- If you ever want to slightly push delegates but not overly, “we would now look favorably” is a tried and tested mechanism, but use it wisely

 Setting the Agenda